 1. W3Schools.com (no date) The mask-image Property.
 Available at: https://www.w3schools.com/css/css3_masking.asp (Accessed: 14 November 2024).

-Mister Fox AKA @MisterFoxOnline is an ICT, IT and CAT Teacher who has just finished training as a Young Engineers instructor.
+Mister Fox AKA @MisterFoxOnline is an ICT, IT and CAT Teacher and Young Engineers instructor.
 He has a passion for technology and loves to find solutions to problems using the skills he has learned in the course of his IT career.

 Leave a Reply